-I am a Principal Researcher at Microsoft Research working on topics related to the processing of and inference from very large data sets, including (distributed) Database System Design, Query Optimization, Statistical Techniques, Applied Machine Learning, Security Analytics and Information Retrieval.
+I am a Principal Researcher at Microsoft Research working on topics related to the processing of and inference from very large data sets, including (distributed) Database Systems, Cluster Management, Query Optimization, Statistical Techniques, Applied Machine Learning, Security Analytics and Information Retrieval.

 My research has been published in the top conferences in Database Systems (SIGMOD, VLDB, ICDE), Artificial Intelligence (NIPS), Data Mining (SIGKDD), Information Retrieval (SIGKIR, WWW), and Human-Computer Interaction (CHI), gathered multiple best paper awards and has been invited as a ‘Research highlight’ to the Communications of the ACM.

 This work has impacted a number of different products at Microsoft and become part of Windows Server, Microsoft Exchange Server, Bing Search, Bing Ads, Azure Active Directory Identity Protection, Office 365, and Azure Application Insights.

 I am currently working as a member of the AutoAdmin and Data Exploration research projects in the Data Management, Exploration and Mining Group at Microsoft Research.
 I am also a member of the cross-group BLEWS project on blogs and news.

 My current research is focused on scalable algorithms for processing and indexing very large data sets in the context of web search and computational advertising.